 - Switch to the Macro Tab and select a Macro (M0 through M15).
-In this case, I've selected M0 because it's the first macro I'm making
+In this case, I've selected M0 because it's the first macro I'm making but any will work.

 - Save the macro and assign it to a button.
-Click save to save the macro.
+Click "save" to save the macro.
 Then go to the "Keymap" tab and under "macro" you can select the macro you just made to activate with a button

 Example Macros for common applications

-- Hotkey for Windows Task Manager
+- Hotkey to open Windows Task Manager

 If your device supports backlighting (Macropad1x5), you can add the keys from the Backlight section to control it:

 Using Layers allows you to expand the functionality of your device to a new layer..pun intended!
 Each layer can have different actions configured.
 Layer 0 could have all your media controls, layer 1 could have macros, and layer 2 could have something else!

 Under the Layers section, you'll see a bunch of abbreviations for each layer function.
 Each one is outline below. "layer" represents the layer you want, ex 0, 1, 2.